 We’re with the Woolwich

-As Henry VIII was about to piss off the Pope, half of Europe and more wives than you can shake a sceptre at, he decided to build ships closer to his armoury at the Tower, so his navy could cruise the Channel tooled-up, like a Tudor version of The Wire.
+As Henry VIII was about to piss off the Pope, half of Europe and more wives than you can shake a sceptre at, he decided to build ships closer to his armoury at the Tower, so his navy could cruise the Channel proper tooled-up.

 The choice of Woolwich as a Royal Dockyard began a procession of royal patronage that would see the town house the Royal Arsenal, the Royal Military Academy, the Royal Artillery and the Royal Herbert Hospital, the world’s first hospital for herberts.

 One by one, the Royal sites closed down, like bejewelled Bejams.
 Now pound shops are the closest Woolwich gets to sovereigns.

 Henry called his giant Woolwich-built warship Henry Grace à Dieu.
 It was better known though, as Great Harry.
 The most powerful ship in Europe was later honoured by having a Wetherspoons named after it on General Gordon Square (which was itself later honoured by being set on fire in the 2011 riots).

 And it was at General Gordon Square that we arrived, thoroughly confused one morning.

 ‘It looks like Birmingham,’ declared fellow Deserter, Half-life, with barely concealed disdain.